The breakup of any marriage is an emotional and often confusing time.

 You're looking for some clear guidance and answers to help you start the process of moving on to your new tomorrow.

-I'm Loyd Bourgeois an attorney practicing family and divorce law out of Luling, Louisiana, and I'm here to help you get some answers to your frequently asked divorce and family law questions.
+I'm Luling, Louisiana child custody lawyer Loyd Bourgeois, and I'm here to help you get some answers to your frequently asked divorce and family law questions.